Barilla Logo

 Barilla Logo History

-If we comprehensively analyze the Barilla logo and put together all the findings, we can come to a curious result.
+We can obtain a curious result by analyzing the Barilla logo in depth and combining the findings.
 It is based on three semantic meanings that, at first glance, have nothing to do with each other.

 The first is trust.
 The emblem reflects the “father” code of values: continuity, continuity, and the historical thread that connects the company’s roots with family significance.
-The general background of the brand is woven from this, inspiring seriousness, reliability, and trust.
+The brand’s general background is woven from this, inspiring seriousness, reliability, and trust.
 These are calming psychological factors.

-The second is love.
-This is what constitutes the key value of the “mother” code.
-In this case, it manifests itself in generosity, inimitable taste, kindness, smooth and rounded lines, tenderness, and fertility.
-They psychologically influence the emotions associated with attitudes, in this case, brand attitudes.
+The second is love, which constitutes the key value of the “mother” code.
+In this case, it manifests as generosity, inimitable taste, kindness, smooth, rounded lines, tenderness, and fertility.
+These psychologically influence the emotions associated with attitudes, in this case, brand attitudes.

 The third is dynamics.
 This includes the values of the “baby” code.
-This is mobility, growth, evolution, development, lightness, playfulness, simplicity, incentive, and unwillingness to be in a static state.
-They give rise to a positive attitude towards the brand in the subconscious and cause a feeling of something lively, energetic, and cheerful.
+This is mobility, growth, evolution, development, lightness, playfulness, simplicity, incentive, and an unwillingness to be static.
+They foster a positive attitude towards the brand in the subconscious and evoke liveliness, energy, and cheerfulness.

-It is these conflicting trends that form a harmonious picture of visual identity, which makes the Barilla logo very well received.
-It is probably this flexibility that is the reason for the uniqueness and durability of the emblem.
+These conflicting trends form a harmonious visual identity, which is why the Barilla logo is well-received.
+This flexibility is probably the reason for the emblem’s uniqueness and durability.
 Distant, in some ways, even incompatible aspects perfectly balance it.

 What is Barilla?

-First of all, this is a cult brand if we talk about real Italian pasta.
-Only with the help of natural ingredients and recipes with a long history does the company maintain the status of a leader in the market.
+First of all, this is a cult brand when it comes to real Italian pasta.
+Only with the help of natural ingredients and long-established recipes does the company maintain its status as a leader in the market.

 1910 – 1918